-Birth Control Pills (Oral Contraceptives)
+Types of Birth Control Pills (Oral Contraceptives)

 Many birth control pills are available generically and have a lower price.
 Check with your insurance company before getting a prescription to determine which birth control pills are on their medication formulary.
-Again, if you have prescription drug insurance and a prescription, your birth control may be free under the Affordable Care Act.
+Again, if you have prescription drug insurance, your birth control (all types) may be free under the Affordable Care Act.

 - Lighter periods, less frequent periods, or possibly no periods at all depending upon the type of pill taken and dosing schedule